 Conclusion: The proposed synthetic approach provides a suitable platform for the generation of a new library of compounds which could potentially be employed in the future testing and optimization of inhibitor potencies.

-1, 2, 4-triazole-3-thione, Schiff base, X-ray crystallography, Molecular docking, Dynamic simulations.
+1, 2, 4-triazole-3-thione, chemotherapy, schiff base, X-ray crystallography, molecular docking, dynamic simulations.

-Department of Chemistry, Quaid-I-Azam University, 45320, Islamabad, Centre for Advanced Drug Research, COMSATS University Islamabad, Abbottabad Campus, Abbottabad-22060, Centre for Advanced Drug Research, COMSATS University Islamabad, Abbottabad Campus, Abbottabad-22060, Department of Chemistry, Quaid-I-Azam University, 45320, Islamabad, Department of Chemistry, Quaid-I-Azam University, 45320, Islamabad, Department of Physics, University of Sargodha, Sargodha, Department of Chemistry, University of Sargodha, Mianwali Campus, Department of Chemistry, Allama Iqbal Open University, Islamabad, Department of Energy and Materials Engineering, Dongguk University, 30, Pildong-ro 1 gil, Jung-gu, Seoul 100- 715, Centre for Advanced Drug Research, COMSATS University Islamabad, Abbottabad Campus, Abbottabad-22060
+Department of Chemistry, Quaid-I-Azam University, 45320, Islamabad, Centre for Advanced Drug Research, COMSATS University Islamabad, Abbottabad Campus, Abbottabad-22060, Centre for Advanced Drug Research, COMSATS University Islamabad, Abbottabad Campus, Abbottabad-22060, Department of Chemistry, Quaid-I-Azam University, 45320, Islamabad, Department of Chemistry, Quaid-I-Azam University, 45320, Islamabad, Department of Physics, University of Sargodha, Sargodha, Department of Chemistry, University of Sargodha, Mianwali Campus, Sargodha, Department of Chemistry, Allama Iqbal Open University, Islamabad, Nanoscience and Technology Department, National Center for Physics, Islamabad, Centre for Advanced Drug Research, COMSATS University Islamabad, Abbottabad Campus, Abbottabad-22060